sandstreamdev/std/README.md

 #### debounce

 Makes the function run after the given period of not being called.
-Useful to delay input submission for autocomplete etc.
+Useful to delay input submission for Makes the function run after the given period of not being called.
+Useful to delay input submission for auto-complete etc.

 ##### Type signature